A simplicial model for infinity properads

 This short note is an important component in an ongoing project to understand `up-to-homotopy' prop(erad)s.
-Props, properads, and dioperads are devices like operads, but which are capable of controlling bialgebraic structures; the notion of prop originated in the work of Adams and MacLane \cite{catalg}, while properads were introduced much later by Vallette \cite{vallette}.
+Props, properads, and dioperads are devices like operads, but which are capable of controlling bialgebraic structures.
+The notion of prop originated in the work of Adams and MacLane \cite{catalg}, while properads were introduced much later by Vallette \cite{vallette}.
 Some of the best known properads include those that govern Lie bialgebras and Frobenius algebras (see, for example, \cite{MR2397628}).

 Dioperads, like properads, are smaller versions of props defined by pasting schemes of graphs which are simply connected.
-A dioperad (which first appear in the thesis of Gan \cite{gan}) describes an algebraic structure that has a multiplication and a comultiplication with relations which can be represented by simply connected graphs.
+A dioperad (which first appear in the thesis of Gan \cite{gan}; see also \cite{MR0373846, MR2414322}) describes an algebraic structure that has a multiplication and a comultiplication with relations which can be represented by simply connected graphs.
 As an illustrative example, one should note that a dioperad can describe the structure of a Lie bialgebra but not a bialgebra.
-This is because in the relations necessary to give a bialgebra structure are not all simply connected.
-Alternatively, as explained the to the authors by Martin Markl, dioperads are also known as polycategories \cite{MR0373846, MR2414322}.

 In \cite{hrybook} we construct a combinatorial model for objects like properads, but where the properadic structure only holds up to coherent higher homotopy.
 There, we present such `infinity properads' as objects of the presheaf category $\Set^{\Gamma^{op}}$ satisfying inner-horn filling conditions, where $\Gamma$ is a certain category of graphs.
 The category $\Gamma$ is an extension of both the simplicial category $\Delta$ and the Moerdijk-Weiss dendroidal category $\Omega$ \cite{mw}, and our definition of infinity properads is analogous to that of quasi-categories \cite{joyal} (or infinity categories \cite{htt}) and dendroidal inner Kan complexes \cite{mw2}.
 In a future paper we will prove the existence of a Quillen model structure on the category of graphical sets $\Set^{\Gamma^{op}}$ so that the fibrant objects are precisely the infinity properads; antecedents to this structure are the Joyal model structure on simplicial sets $\Set^{\Delta^{op}}$ \cite{joyal,htt} and the Cisinski-Moerdijk model structure on dendroidal sets $\Set^{\Omega^{op}}$ \cite{cm-ho}.